frekofou/chartjs-bar-extended/README.md

 - Axis: you can choose to display the axe x,y

-- Axis: you can change legend width
+- Axis: you can change legend width + bindable